The Crye field uniform is their version of the BDU. Unlike their combat uniforms, it does not use stretch materials in the design.

 AOR1 Field Pants:

-It is the one on the CAG prototype page.
+More information on the CAG prototypes page.

 Pockets are slanted outwards like Sample 8 on the Modified BDUs page, maybe to allow easier access under body armor?